Foundations of Rational Quantum Field Theory, I: #1

 where $q$ is an integer, $\lambda$ is an integrable highest weight at level $k$ of $\SU(N)$, and $g^\lambda$ is a primary fields with this weight and highest weight.
 The dimension of the primary fields is

+Here $\rho$ is half the sum of positive roots.
 Actually, the theory eq.
 (16) admits an extended chiral algebra, and we can organize the primary fields into representations of this larger algebra.
 We assume that $k$ is an odd integer.
 Then, we can use as an extended current algebra the holomorphic field of integral dimension $H=\Phi^0_{m(k+m)}$, Further, we can define the extended algebra currents,

 where $\lambda_r$, $i=1,2,\ldots,m$, are any of the fundamental weights of $SU(m)$.
 It can be checked that the $J_r$ are holomorphic fields of the integral dimension,